csswizardry/CSS-Guidelines/index.md

  * broken across several lines.
  */</code></pre>

-There will be unavoidable exceptions to this rule—like URLs or gradient syntax—which shouldn’t be worried about.
+There will be unavoidable exceptions to this rule—such as URLs, or gradient syntax—which shouldn’t be worried about.

 {% include promo-hire.html %}